You can exclude a driver in your household from your car insurance.

 If that person uses your car, either with or without your permission, and has an accident, your car insurance won't provide coverage.
 Note, however, that some states prohibit named-driver exclusions on the theory that they essentially create uninsured drivers, something that puts other people on the road at risk.

 Sounds risky.
 Why would I even want to exclude a driver?

 To save money.
-Imagine your teenager racks up a couple of speeding tickets, or your beer-loving elderly father gets a DUI.
+Imagine your teenager gets couple of speeding tickets, or your elderly father gets a DUI.
 You know their insurance premiums are likely to shoot through the roof, right?
 Well, if you live under the same roof, so, too, will yours, even if you have your own car and haven't had a ticket since college.